 If you look at Baphomet’s hands, the index finger and second finger on each hand are up.
 These hand signals (the “peace” sign) are symbolism used in the occult world as well as in the Catholic Church and Eliphas Levi applied this signal to his own occultic ideas.
 Actually, the two philosophies symbolized in this hand signal, whether they are used in the Catholic Church or in occultic settings, are both false doctrines.
 The Catholic portrayal of Jesus below shows a Catholic Jesus (a false Christ) using the hand signal.
 The two-fingered signals used by Baphomet and the false Christ symbolize 1)Apostolic Succession, and 2)Temporal Power.

 Apostolic succession in Catholicism is the doctrine that only the Pope is the true head of Christ’s church on Earth and that he sits in the seat of Christ (i.e. he is the “vicar of Christ”).
 Temporal power is the doctrine that the Pope has authority and sovereignty over all the rulers of every nation on Earth.
 To the occultist bowing down to Baphomet, apostolic succession is translated into the belief that Baphomet is the god in every religion, therefore all religions lead to god.
-The doctrine of temporal power is translated into the belief that Baphomet has the power to rule all nations.
-It is only through the acceptance of his doctrines that peace, victory, and unity can take place on Earth, according to occultist teachings.
+The doctrine of temporal power is translated into the belief that Baphomet has universal power to rule all nations.
+It is only through the acceptance of his doctrines that peace, victory, and unity can take place on Earth and in the universe, according to occultist teachings.